ConceptResearch/CARLA/carla_workshop/carla_2022.md

 **The following submissions have been accepted for the Special Session**

-- Zahra Farokhnejad: *Code-switching across registers: Investigating the sociolinguistic functions of code-switching in bilingual Kurdish-Persian speech* [abstract](..abstracts_2022/Farokhnejad.pdf) <br/>
+- Zahra Farokhnejad: *Code-switching across registers: Investigating the sociolinguistic functions of code-switching in bilingual Kurdish-Persian speech* [abstract](abstracts_2022/Farokhnejad.pdf) <br/>
-- Vahid Mortezapour: *Investigating inter-individual variation in register from social networks perspective* [abstract](..abstracts_2022/Mortezapour.pdf) <br/>
+- Vahid Mortezapour: *Investigating inter-individual variation in register from social networks perspective* [abstract](abstracts_2022/Mortezapour.pdf) <br/>
-- Stephanie Rotter and Mingya Liu: *Register-sensitivity of quantifier use: no vs. any in English* [abstract](..abstracts_2022/Rotter_Liu.pdf) <br/>
+- Stephanie Rotter and Mingya Liu: *Register-sensitivity of quantifier use: no vs. any in English* [abstract](abstracts_2022/Rotter_Liu.pdf) <br/>
-- Valentina N. Pescuma, Camilo R. Ronderos, Aine Ito, Katja Maquate and Pia Knoeferle: *Effects of Register and Morphosyntactic Congruence on Eye Movements During Sentence Reading*<br/>
+- Valentina N. Pescuma, Camilo R. Ronderos, Aine Ito, Katja Maquate and Pia Knoeferle: *Effects of Register and Morphosyntactic Congruence on Eye Movements During Sentence Reading* [abstract](abstracts_2022/Pescuma_et_al.pdf) <br/>

 **The following submissions have been accepted for the Main Session**